filamentphp/filament/packages/admin/docs/04-dashboard.md

 ### Filtering

-By Default, chart widget filter is disabled.
+By Default, filtering is disabled.

-To enable filtering, first override the `$filter` property by setting your default filter value:
+To enable it, first override the `$filter` property by setting your default filter value:

 ```php
 public ?string $filter = 'today';